 Get the vaccination at your scheduled primary care provider appointment, or call for an influenza vaccine-only appointment.

 Got the flu?
 Don’t worry quite yet.
 There are ways you can self-manage.

 Learn how you can prevent contracting and spreading common fall and winter illnesses with a few simple steps.

 Flu season is quickly approaching, and it is something for which we all should prepare.
-Find out more in this blog post and episode of "Speaking of Health" as Dr. Jeffrey Green gives some facts about the flu.
+Learn more, and watch "Speaking of Health" as Dr. Jeffrey Green gives some facts about the flu.

 Snow, ice and the arctic-chilled air that engulfs Midwesterners from November to March adds an unwanted layer of difficulty to life.
 But the problems winter poses don’t stop at inconvenience — there are major health concerns to be aware of and attempt to prevent as well.